lebateleur/lebateleur.github.io/research.md

 ## Preprints

 ### Graphical Piecewise-Linear Algebra
-with [Guillaume Boisseau](https://www.cs.ox.ac.uk/people/guillaume.boisseau/), submitted to FoSSaCS'22 -- ArXiv version coming soon.
+with [Guillaume Boisseau](https://www.cs.ox.ac.uk/people/guillaume.boisseau/), submitted to FoSSaCS'22 -- [ArXiv Preprint](https://arxiv.org/abs/2111.03956)

 Graphical (Linear) Algebra is a family of diagrammatic languages allowing to reason about different kinds of subsets of vector spaces compositionally.
 It has been used to model various application domains, from signal-flow graphs to Petri nets and electrical circuits.
 In this paper,